 Permits are issued for the period of time required to complete construction and to meet any start-up conditions identified in the permit - usually less than one (1) year.

-Construction application fees are based on the total of all regulated pollutants emitted by the source, except for carbon monoxide.
+Construction application fees are based on the total of all regulated pollutants emitted by the source.

 |Anticipated Maximum Emission Rate (Tons/Year)||Permit Fee|